 Effectiveness is an elusive term that is applicable across any part of an AML/Sanctions Program.
-Having an effective suspicious activity reporting (SAR) program is the most important part of any AML/Sanctions Program as detecting and reporting suspicious activity is the entire purpose for all our actions in AML/Sanctions compliance programs.
+Having an effective suspicious activity reporting (SAR) program is an important part of any AML/Sanctions Program, as detecting and reporting suspicious activity is the entire purpose for all actions in AML/Sanctions compliance programs.

 An effective suspicious activity monitoring program has many avenues that contribute to it and in turn, it should impact many areas of an institution.